Personal relationships of Michael Jackson: 2003 sexual abuse allegations

 Further accusations of child sexual abuse were made in 2003, by 13-year-old Gavin Arvizo.
-The allegations came after Jackson and the boy appeared in the documentary Living with Michael Jackson, in which the entertainer stated that he shared his bed with children in a non-sexual fashion.
-The singer was subsequently indicted on four counts of molesting a minor, four counts of intoxicating a minor, one count of abduction, and one count of conspiring to hold the boy and his family captive at Neverland Ranch.
+The allegations came after Jackson and the boy appeared in the documentary Living with Michael Jackson, in which Jackson stated that he shared his bed with children in a non-sexual fashion.
+Jackson was indicted on four counts of molesting a minor, four counts of intoxicating a minor, one count of abduction, and one count of conspiring to hold the boy and his family captive at Neverland Ranch.

-During the five-month trial, Jackson faced allegations of child molestation and assertions that he had attempted to abduct the Arvizo family in a hot air balloon.
 He denied all the charges, and family members proclaimed that he was the victim of an extortion attempt.
-One friend, Firpo Carr, expressed amazement at the allegations leveled against the singer, who at the time was living at Neverland Ranch.
-"I'm surprised they haven't accused him of bestiality because he also has a zoo there.
-I mean, it gets ridiculous after a while."
 On June 13, 2005, the jury found Jackson not guilty on all charges.